-Findings: The proposed development will include a 4,983 square foot convenience grocery and a five-fuel island (10 pump) service station.
-Convenience groceries and service stations are both permitted in the Neighborhood Commercial District through a Type II procedure.
+The proposed development will include a 4,428 square foot convenience grocery with a drive-thru and a four-fuel island (eight pump) service station.
+Convenience groceries, drive-up establishments, and service stations are permitted in the Neighborhood Commercial District through a Type II procedure.